 Sometimes, even with the most diligent oral health regimen, an issue can arise that results in the loss of a tooth.
-For a wide variety of reasons, be it an accident or trauma, severe decay, advanced periodontal disease, or a poorly positioned tooth, tooth extraction is an extremely common occurrence.
+For a wide variety of reasons, be it an accident or trauma, severe decay, advanced periodontal disease, wisdom teeth issues, or a poorly positioned tooth, tooth extraction is an extremely common occurrence.
 Rest assured that our Grande Prairie-based team at Higson Dental Group is here to help you through the procedure with the best possible result.

 It’s important to know that even the removal of one tooth can lead to bigger problems in your mouth such as your impairing your ability to chew, shifting your teeth, and issues with your jaw joint.
 We will make sure to address all possible complications and choose the best restoration option for you.Contact Us